A more AI-focused than sound-focused TWS packed with features

 The Viaim RecDot typically retails for $199.

-Unboxing and Build Quality
+Unboxing and build quality

 The RecDot packaging is clean and functional — white with a product render and the tagline “AI Recording True Wireless Earbuds” prominently below it.
-A Hi-Res Audio Wireless badge sits in the top-right corner.
-It is a neat, professional presentation without feeling especially premium.
-I noticed that the OpenNote actually feels like a higher-end unboxing experience despite costing less, which is a slightly odd reversal.

-box open box showing RecDot
+open box showing RecDot

 LED indicator on case

 The earbuds themselves use a familiar AirPods Pro-like stem design with an in-ear body and a short stem hanging below the ear.
-The shape is tried and well understood at this point:

-dots out of case next to case RecDot design overview
+dots out of case next to case

 zoom in on RecDot design zoom in on RecDot

-Fit and Comfort
+Fit and comfort

-The app’s earfit test is a genuinely useful feature that I wish more TWS earbuds included.
-It plays a test tone and checks the seal acoustically — telling you whether sound is leaking before you leave the house.
-Seal matters both for bass performance and for ANC effectiveness, so taking thirty seconds to run the test is worthwhile:
+Viaim includes three eartip sizes in the box — XS, S, and L. I needed to size up to the large tips to get a proper seal; the medium tips I would normally reach for flagged a poor fit on both sides when I ran the earfit test in the app.
+That test is a genuinely useful feature that I wish more TWS earbuds included — it plays a tone and checks the seal acoustically, telling you whether sound is leaking before you leave the house.
+Seal matters both for bass performance and for ANC effectiveness, so it is worth taking thirty seconds to run it before you commit to a tip size.

 Once I switched to the large tips the fit was secure and comfortable for extended commuting sessions.
 The earbuds sit flush in the ear without protruding too much, and the stem is short enough not to interfere with glasses or masks.